jwparsons/Rebound/README.md

 ## Requirements
-* Rebound was created using Unreal Engine 4.17.
+* Rebound was created with Unreal Engine 4.17.
-* It uses the [SocketIO Plugin](https://github.com/socketio/socket.io) and [NodeJS](https://nodejs.org/en/) for client/matchmaking server communication.
+* It uses [NodeJS](https://nodejs.org/en/) for client/matchmaking server communication.
 * Building the game server binaries requires that UE4 be [built from source](https://docs.unrealengine.com/en-us/Programming/Development/BuildingUnrealEngine).